Agile Marketing and Real-Time Optimization

 “The agility in marketing comes from the fact that the world is always changing, and businesses are constantly evolving in response to their environment.
 A competitor gets bought, a new promo idea comes up, interest rates shift—these are the realities.
 That’s where Keen comes in.
 It’s a platform rooted in the knowledge of your business, your category, and brands of your size, so you can jump in at any point to run ‘what if’ scenarios.
 Whether it’s spending more, adding a new channel, or dealing with changes in distribution, Keen helps you prepare by giving you insights ahead of time.”

-The capabilities of Keen’s platform include:
+The capabilities of Keen’s agile marketing mix modeling platform include:

 • Instant insights: Real-time data flows from sources like Google Ads, Facebook, and CRM systems, giving a live view of what’s working and underperforming, helping you optimize your media planning strategy.